YueLiPicasso/OCanrenTutorial/Main/peano/README.md

   ```

 The relative order of the levels determines the precedence of the logic
-connectives: the formula parser first sees if the formula is a
+connectives: the parser first sees if the formula is a
 disjunction at the top level, if not, sees if it is conjunction, and so on,
 implying that disjunction has the least precedence, above which is conjunction, then
 existential quantification, and finally  syntactic equality,  disequality and braced groups